-- Prepare what you need.
-Home work in language and reading might require dictionaries and other language books.
-If assignment is on arts, ask your child to prepare coloring materials and art stuffs before heading on with the activity.
+Homework in language and reading might require dictionaries and other language books.
+If the assignment is on arts, ask your child to prepare colouring materials and art stuff before heading on with the activity.

-- Set up the study table or the study room more conducively for you to understand each other.
+Set up the study table or the study room more conducive for you to understand each other.
 Switch off television and radio which might get your child’s attention.

-- Determine your child’s style in learning.
 If your child can process visual information well, he can definitely understand easily when concepts are spoken out loud.
-Other children would opt for soft voice.
+Other children would opt for a soft voice.
 If you do not know how your child can learn easily, consult his teachers.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.